aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/attachments/_index.md

 ---
-title: Attach File OneNote: Managing Attachments and Retrieval
+title: 'Add Attachments to OneNote with Aspose.Note for .NET: Managing Attachments and Retrieval'
 linktitle: Attachments
 second_title: Aspose.Note .NET API
 description: Learn how to attach file OneNote, set attachment icons, and retrieve attachments using Aspose.Note for .NET.
 Step‑by‑step tutorials for developers.